This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Sometimes you only have inches to walk through and you don’t want someone tripping over your cages and hurting themselves or your rabbits.

-In short, be considerate where you are setting up your carriers and grooming table in the showroom.
+In short, be considerate of where you are setting up your carriers and grooming table in the showroom.

 General Show Room Etiquette